Vendetta300/Certifications-review/SecOps C-(AI-ML Pen)/README.md

 Consider next:<br />
 1. Time Management - 4 hours go by fast.
 Aim for 20~30 minutes per challenge, and don’t get stuck too long on one.<br />
 2. Think Creative - Many AI attacks rely on unconventional thinking, try unusal prompt as much as possible, even if you think this is stupid and it will not make it.<br />
-3. Skip challenge - You can always back to previous once if you got some idea how to resolve.<br />
+3. Skip challenge - You can always back to previous once if you get some idea how to resolve.<br />
 4. OWASP Top 10 - Every challenge is designed based on these vulnerabilities.<br />
 5. Persistence and patience - You have enough time and you don't need to solve every challenge to pass the exam.<br />